 On this tour you’ll have the options of photographing ice bergs at the size of skyscrapers, steep mountains which fall into the sea, deep fjords, floating icebergs, glaciers, wildlife (whales, muskoxen, Arctic hare and if we are lucky polar bears) and the Northern Lights.
 We have scheduled this workshop in September to have the chance of capturing the Northern Lights.

-We have chartered a wooden schooner, Donna Wood for the this trip.
+We have chartered a wooden schooner named Opal for the this trip.
 We will sail the calm fjords for 8 days / 7 nights and the boat will be our base camp.
-The boat has comfortable double cabins and has a crew of 4 which will assist us making the adventure pleasurable.
+The boat has an electrical motor (and a diesel backup) so it is especially quiet which enhances the experience of the quiet fjords.
+It has comfortable double cabins and has a crew of 4 which will assist us making the adventure pleasurable.

 Early September is a season of change in the high Arctic.
 We will have peak fall colors and snow in the towering peaks above.
 We might even experience some snow fall sailing the fjords.
 Even though the temperature can go below freezing the calm weather of the deep fjords is pleasant and the boat is a very warm and comfortable.